sathishcyberintelsysnew/log4stdin/README.md

 ## How to use?

 Use unix pipes for input.
-For example run `cat output.log | java -jar log4stdin.jar` to find out &ndash; and to exploit &ndash; log entries of a given piece of software.
+For example run `cat output.log | java -jar log4stdin.jar` to subject log entries of a given piece of software to an injectability treatment.

 log4stdin prints whatever is fed to stdin but does nothing to handle user input.
 Therefore it is suitable for reading log files, as exemplified above, or to be used with software requiring no user interaction.